connornishijima/Pixie_Chroma/README.md

   );

   // Set the animation preset to "PALETTE SHIFT RIGHT",
-  // which will cause our gradient to scroll right-to-left pix.set_animation( ANIMATION_PALETTE_SHIFT_RIGHT );
+  // which will cause our gradient to scroll left-to-right pix.set_animation( ANIMATION_PALETTE_SHIFT_RIGHT );

   // Run animation at half-speed